Richard Neville, 16th Earl of Warwick: Continuation of hostilities

-Yorkist triumph
+Yorkist Triumph

 In September 1459 Warwick crossed over to England and made his way north to Ludlow to meet up with York and Salisbury, the latter fresh from his victory over Lancastrians at the Battle of Blore Heath.
 At nearby Ludford Bridge their forces were scattered by the king's army, partly because of the defection of Warwick's Calais contingent under the command of Andrew Trollope.
 As it turned out, the majority of the soldiers were still reluctant to raise arms against the king.
 Forced to flee the country, York left for Dublin, Ireland, with his second son Edmund, Earl of Rutland, while Warwick and Salisbury sailed to Calais, accompanied by the Duke's son, Edward, Earl of March (the future King Edward IV).
 Henry Beaufort, Duke of Somerset, was appointed to replace Warwick as Captain of Calais, but the Yorkists managed to hold on to the garrison.

-In March 1460 Warwick visited York in Ireland to plan the way ahead, and returned to Calais.
+In March 1460 Warwick visited York in Ireland to plan the way ahead and returned to Calais.
 Then, on 26 June, he landed at Sandwich with Salisbury and March, and from here the three earls rode north to London.
 Salisbury was left to besiege the Tower of London, while Warwick took March with him in pursuit of the king.
-At Northampton, on 10 July, King Henry was taken captive, while the Duke of Buckingham and others were killed in battle.
+At Northampton, on 10 July, King Henry was taken captive, while Humphrey Stafford, 1st Duke of Buckingham and others were killed in battle.

 In September York arrived from Ireland, and at the parliament of October that year, the Duke walked up to the throne and put his hand on it.
 The act, signifying usurpation, left the assembly in shock.
 It is unclear whether Warwick had prior knowledge of York's plans, though it is assumed that this had been agreed upon between the two in Ireland the previous March.
 It soon became clear, however, that this regime change was unacceptable to the lords in parliament, and a compromise was agreed.
 The Act of Accord of 25 October 1460 stated that while Henry VI was allowed to stay on the throne for the remainder of his life, his son Edward, Prince of Wales, was to be disinherited.
 Instead, York would succeed the king, and act as protector.